Close-up of textured hair in black and white.

-How facing your harshest critics with honesty & transparency changeD the future of a company
+How facing your harshest critics with honesty & transparency changed the future of a company

 In 2009, Domino’s faced a harsh truth: Most people really didn’t like their pizza.
 So, after 50 years, they started over and completely remade their recipe.
 But after dishing out a mediocre product for so long, how could they convince anyone that this new pizza was truly “new and improved?”